neurallayer/roboquant-quickstart/src/main/resources/archetype-resources/docs/README.md

 Welcome
 =======
 This project has been created by the `roboquant-quickstart` Maven archetype.
-There is already a small default application included that you can find at:
+There is a small default application included that you can find at:

     src/main/kotlin/${groupId.replace('.','/')}/App.kt